 My path from the summit was the Llanberis tourist route, and this was very icy for a long way down.
 It made for slow going.
 I made it to the Snowdon Cafe and had a nice chat with the owner, who gave me some great advice.
 It was a great feeling to have Snowdon done so I can get on with aiming for John O’Groats again.
 I was looking forward to walking as far as liked or was able to again, as I had felt restricted by the weather window for Snowdon and I don’t like to walk like that.
 The weather had been good so far, just windy and cold but no rain.

 The rain returned at 11.45am and was heavy, so I stopped at Pete’s Eats for breakfast and a coffee.
 I was very grateful for the massive portions!
-I made the decision to head directly north, and use the coast path all the way out of Wales.
+Then made the decision to head directly north, and use the coast path all the way out of Wales.
 I felt free to move, but I will miss all the countryside I’ve been walking through.
 My next stage will be quite different, with much more urban walking.
 This will bring a new set of challenges.